mvolkmann/blog/src/smalltalk/11-blocks.md

 Blocks support several messages that evaluate the block whose names begin with `value`.
-These message enable providing zero to four arguments.
+These messages enable providing zero to four arguments.
 For blocks with more than four parameters, send the message `#valueWithArguments:` and an array holding all the arguments.
 For example: